Internet big boys take aim at Singapore's 'regressive' new rules

 In late May, the Media Development Authority (MDA) said websites that regularly report on Singapore would have to be licensed and listed 10 news sites that would be affected, based on criteria such as having 50,000 unique visitors from Singapore each month.

-Websites affected by the new licensing regime would have to put up a S$50,000 (26,320 pounds) performance bond as well as take down within 24 hours any story that authorities deemed objectionable.
+Websites affected by the new licensing regime would have to put up a S$50,000 ($39,300) performance bond as well as take down within 24 hours any story that authorities deemed objectionable.

 "Singapore aims to be the future, but this regulation looks a lot like the past," Google's Ann Lavin, director of public policy and government affairs, Southeast Asia, told Reuters.